 The western wall of Sigiriya was almost entirely covered by frescoes created during the reign of Kasyapa.
 Eighteen frescoes have survived to this day.

-The frescoes depict nude females and are considered to be either portraits of Kadapa’s wives and concubines or priestesses performing religious rituals.
-Despite the unknown identity of the females depicted in the frescoes, these unique ancient paintings celebrate the female beauty and have incredible historical significance.
+Sigiriya frescoes depict nude females and are considered to be either portraits of Kadapa’s wives and concubines or priestesses performing religious rituals.
+Despite the unknown identity of the females depicted in the frescoes, these unique ancient paintings celebrate female beauty and have incredible historical significance.

 One of the most striking features of Sigiriya is its Mirror wall.
 In the old days, it was polished so thoroughly that the king could see his reflection.
 The Mirror wall is painted with inscriptions and poems written by the visitors of Sigiriya.

 The most ancient inscriptions are dated from the 8th century.
-These inscriptions prove that Sigiriya was a tourist destination more than a thousand years ago.
+These inscriptions prove that Sigiriya was a tourist destination over a thousand years ago.
 Today, painting on the wall is strictly prohibited.